 Figure 2 Location diagram for Alcoutim Project highlighting major magnetic anomalies and the vital Neves Corvo Trend.
 Also highlighted are the major gravity anomalies that are the focus of the initial drill testing.
 Note the presence of several small oxide copper deposits to the south west of the main gravity targets and the similarity to the situation at Neves Corvo.

 Portugal is a modern European country with first class infrastructure, judicial security, transparent mining laws.
 Known for its tourism and wines Portugal has a Government which sees mining as significant part of its forward looking economic prosperity and welcomes new investors.

 Throughout Portugal exploration activity is at a high level considering the relative small extent of the country (92,2000 Km2).
-Several international companies (Lundin Mining, Almonty Industries, Medgold Resources, Dakota Minerals, Colt Resources & Avrupa Minerals) conduct exploration focus on base and precious metals and more recently lithium.
+Several international companies (Lundin Mining, Almonty Industries, Medgold Resources, Dakota Minerals, Colt Resources & Avrupa Minerals) conduct exploration, focusing on base and precious metals and more recently, lithium.

 Despite this, the country remains largely overlooked and underexplored.
 The mining of mineral resources in Portugal was initially carried out by the Phoenicians, but was intensely developed by the Romans, so the country has a long tradition in mining.

-Portugal has world-class well-developed infrastructure; modern roads, efficient power and communication networks and easily accessible ports and airports and is ranked 26th out of 160 countries by the World Bank in their 2014 Logistics Performance Index.
-The country has significant and favourable European Union and Portuguese government financial incentive programs, which can be benefited from as the projects advance towards the development and production phases.
+Portugal has world-class well-developed infrastructure; modern roads, efficient power and communication networks and easily accessible ports and airports and is ranked 26th out of 160 countries by the World Bank in its 2014 Logistics Performance Index.
+The country has significant and favourable European Union and Portuguese government financial incentive programs, which can be benefited from as the project advances towards the development and production phases.